 Medical help is essential if liver disease is the culprit, and it’s vital to cut out alcohol, take regular exercise and switch to a healthy diet.
 Liver problems can be linked to zinc and other nutrient deficiencies, so seek advice on taking a supplement.

 Rheumatoid arthritis is treated with steroids, anti-inflammatories, disease-modifying antirheumatic drugs (DMARDs) to slow joint damage and, if severe, ‘biological’ drugs that target specific parts of the immune system.
+If you have rheumatoid arthritis, your joint linings can well, because of inflammation, and may become hot and painful when touched.

 Learn more about treatments for rheumatoid arthritis